Advanced Preventative care, Live longer with healthy gums….

 Please read, understand and sign this form before your dental hygienist treatment

-- Cracked teeth or inadequate restorations (including fillings, crowns, veneers, and orthodontic wires) may detach or break during any hygiene session.
-In this case you need to contact your dentist for repair and accept the risk and relevant cost.
+- Cracked teeth or inadequate restorations (including fillings, crowns, veneers, and orthodontic wires) may chip, detach or break during any hygiene session.
+In this case you need to contact your dentist for repair and accept relevant costs.

 - After calculus removal, the existing gaps between teeth may seem more obvious

-- After hygiene session you may experience more sensitivity which may need dentist’s treatment/ management
+- After the hygiene session, you may experience more sensitivity of your teeth which mostly subsides in few days however, some cases may need dentist’s treatment/ management

 - If you are not a regular hygiene session attender, there is no guarantee that the treatment will be completed in one session only , meaning additional sessions may be needed

-If the hygienist advises you to see a dentist, it is because they feel that it is in the interests of your health, it is outside the scope of what they are allowed to do, or they are uncertain about treating you without further advice.
+- Your hygienist may advise you to see a dentist.
+This is because they feel that it is in the interests of your health, it is outside the scope of what they are allowed to do, or they are uncertain about treating you without further advice.
+In some cases, patients will be asked to see a specialist dentist for gums.
+It will be your responsibility to book those appointments.

-There are very rare circumstances when a hygienist can’t start treatment, and before they are prepared to continue, insist that a dentist assesses you.
+- There are very rare circumstances when a hygienist can’t start treatment.
 These may relate to your medical history and general health, or the condition of your mouth.